-The school will continue to be responsible for the safeguarding of that learner and will make necessary checks on the provider to meet the needs of the learner.
+The school will continue to be responsible for the safeguarding of that learner and will

+Trust in Success make necessary checks on the provider to meet the needs of the learner.
 Written confirmation from the Alternative provider will be obtained of the checks on staff that we would otherwise perform for our own staff.